 Things to do in Page, AZ

-- John Westley Powell Museum – You will discover history of the City of Page, river, culture, geology and paleontology.
-This months featured exhibit is artist, Ron Larson’s ‘ Vistas and Visions of the Colorado Plateau ’.
+- John Westley Powell Museum – You will discover the history of the City of Page, river, culture, geology, and paleontology.
+This month’s featured exhibit is artist, Ron Larson’s ‘ Vistas and Visions of the Colorado Plateau ’.

 Things to do in the Grand Canyon

-- Skywalk at Grand Canyon West – The Skywalk is horseshoe shaped walkway, where guest can walk on a 4 inch thick clear glass bottom that peers over 4000 feet over the Grand Canyon.
+- Skywalk at Grand Canyon West – The Skywalk is a horseshoe-shaped walkway, where guests can walk on a 4-inch thick clear glass bottom that peers over 4000 feet over the Grand Canyon.

 Things to do in Las Vegas

-- Valley of Fire State Park – World renowned for its 40,000 acres of bright Aztec Sandstone.
+- Valley of Fire State Park – World-renowned for its 40,000 acres of bright Aztec Sandstone.
 Valley of Fire offers ancient, petrified trees and petroglyphs.
 Also home to the Annual Atlatl Competition in which participants test their skills with replicas of Ancient Spears.
 The park has a very informative visitor center.
 Campsites are equipped with shaded tables, grills, and water.
-Also many intriguing hiking trails to temp guests.
+Also, there are many intriguing hiking trails to tempt guests.

-- Bryce Canyon – Outdoor enthusiast and a hikers paradise, Bryce Canyon offers a number of hiking trails and scenic drives for guest to choose from.
-The home of the most unique rainbow colored rock formations known as Hoodoos (irregular rock formations) is not to be missed.
+- Bryce Canyon – Outdoor enthusiast and a hikers paradise, Bryce Canyon offers a number of hiking trails and scenic drives for guests to choose from.
+The home of the most unique rainbow-colored rock formations known as Hoodoos (irregular rock formations) is not to be missed.
 From hotels to campsites this National park has everything for every kind of adventurer.